alice12349876/Feistel-Cipher/WORKLOG.md

 Si Ying: I worked on Variations and Weaknesses and uploaded notes to presentation.

 ## May 24th, Tuesday
-Alice: I researched on encryption algorithms and the structure of the Feistel Cipher. \
+Alice: I researched encryption algorithms and the structure of the Feistel Cipher. \
-Si Ying: I researched on encryption algorithms and the structure of the Feistel Cipher.
+Si Ying: I researched encryption algorithms and the structure of the Feistel Cipher.

 ## May 25th, Wednesday
 Alice: I worked on key generation and permutation algorithm.
 We finished a simpler version of encoder and decided to tackle more complex version of Data Encryption Standard. \